shaik1002/biggitlabbomb/doc/ci/variables/index.md

 WARNING:
 Debug logging can be a serious security risk.
-The output contains the content of all variables available to the job.
+The output contains the content of all variables and other secrets available to the job.
 The output is uploaded to the GitLab server and visible in job logs.

 You can use debug logging to help troubleshoot problems with pipeline configuration